Bhanu1776/Placements/README.md

 Then the big tragedy was while giving exam at that time mumbai faced heavy power cut so my exam center didn't have generators soo they sent us home and later after a week i got my new center that too 4hrs long from my home that was pretty challenging for me to travel at that moment.

-From this i've learnt never ever ..
+From this i've learnt never ever never look down yourself always think about my dreams automatically i'll successed

-Talk about challenge
-Focus more on how you overcome it
-Talk about what you learnt from it
-Talk about how you are helping others

 ## Where you see in 5 years?